 The GFEI partners reaffirm our target of doubling fuel economy of new passenger light-duty vehicles (PLDV) globally by 2030 (relative to 2005) through continued progress on combustion engine efficiency improvements plus the introduction of electric passenger vehicles.

-The GFEI partners also establish a new PLDV per kilometre $CO_2$ reduction target of 90% by 2050 (also relative to 2005).

-HEAVY-DUTY (FREIGHT) TRUCKS

-The GFEI partners reaffirm our target of cutting fuel consumption from new heavy-duty trucks by 35% by 2035 (relative to 2005) through continued progress on combustion engine efficiency improvements plus the introduction of electric heavy-duty trucks.
+The GFEI partners also establish a new PLDV per kilometre CO_2 reduction target of 90% by 2050 (also relative to 2005).
+HEAVY-DUTY (FREIGHT) TRUCKS The GFEI partners reaffirm our target of cutting fuel consumption from new heavy-duty trucks by 35% by 2035 (relative to 2005) through continued progress on combustion engine efficiency improvements plus the introduction of electric heavy-duty trucks.

-The GFEI partners also establish a heavy-duty truck per kilometre $CO_2$ reduction target of 70% by 2050 (also relative to 2005).

-TWO AND THREE WHEELERS

-The GFEI partners establish new targets for two and three wheelers to reduce per kilometre CO2 emissions by 80% by 2035 and 95% by 2050 (both relative to 2005).
+The GFEI partners also establish a heavy-duty truck per kilometre CO_2 reduction target of 70% by 2050 (also relative to 2005).
+TWO AND THREE WHEELERS The GFEI partners establish new targets for two and three wheelers to reduce per kilometre CO_2 emissions by 80% by 2035 and 95% by 2050 (both relative to 2005).
+TRANSIT BUSES The GFEI partners establish new targets for urban buses to reduce per kilometre CO_2 emissions by 65% by 2035 and 95% by 2050.

-TRANSIT BUSES

-The GFEI partners establish new targets for urban buses to reduce per kilometre ${\rm CO_2}$ emissions by 65% by 2035 and 95% by 2050.

 Source: GFEI Working Paper 20

-DECARBONISING THE TRANSPORT SECTOR
+Fuel economy label introduced in Chile